Denis Perera: Family

 He was married to Ranjini Perera and had three sons: Kavan, Dinesh and Druvi.
 His eldest son, Kavan Perera, is married to Dushyanthi nee Seneviratne the daughter of General Nalin Seneviratne and they have two daughters, Kamani and Dayani.
 His second son is married to Shakila Chandratilleke, and they have three sons, like Denis himself, Shanil, Chalana and Meshan.
 His youngest son, Druvi, is married to Tanojie Samarasinghe and they have two sons Avindra and Shivendra.

 Honors and decorations

 Medals

-General Perera was the first officer to be awarded the Vishista Seva Vibhushanaya (VSV) for over 25 years of distinguished service in the army in 1980 after military honours were reconstituted in Sri Lanka, his other medals include the Ceylon Armed Services Inauguration Medal, the Queen Elizabeth II Coronation Medal, Ceylon Armed Services Long Service Medal, Sri Lanka Army 25th Anniversary Medal, Republic of Sri Lanka Armed Services Medal, the President's Inauguration Medal and the Sri Lanka Army Volunteer Force Centenary Medal.
+General Perera was the first officer to be awarded the Vishista Seva Vibhushanaya (VSV) for over 25 years of distinguished service in the army in 1980 after military honours were reconstituted in Sri Lanka, his other medals include the Ceylon Armed Services Long Service Medal, Sri Lanka Armed Services Long Service Medal, Sri Lanka Army 25th Anniversary Medal, Republic of Sri Lanka Armed Services Medal, the President's Inauguration Medal, the Ceylon Armed Services Inauguration Medal and the Sri Lanka Army Volunteer Force Centenary Medal.